thejennywang/cv/README.md

 MASTER OF 5 LANGUAGES, QUORA TOP WRITER, SELF-TAUGHT PROGRAMMER & HACKATHON WINNER

+Fireball of energy who is hungry to learn and willing to work very hard.
+Studied, interned, and volunteered in the U.S., Japan, France, Taiwan, Korea, and Thailand.

 Check out my code on [GitHub] and my extended CV on [Google Maps].

 Code examples